 1 'Yes'

 9 'Not applicable'

 EBUILDPEN2 Pension rights built up so far: Occupational 0 'No'

 scheme 1 'Yes'

-Denoion righte huilt up as for Dereand asheres 9 'Not applicable'

-EBUILDPEN3 Pension rights built up so far: Personal scheme 0 'No' 1 'Yes'

 9 'Not applicable'

-EBUILDPEN4 Pension rights built up so far: Scheme unknown 0 'No'
+EBUILDPEN3 Pension rights built up so far: Personal scheme 0 'No'

-EBUILDFEIN4 1 'Yes'
+1 'Yes'

 9 'Not applicable'

+EBUILDPEN4 Pension rights built up so far: Scheme unknown

+1 Yes

-ECONTWORK Expects to continue working/looking for a job 1 'Yes, for financial reasons'
+Expects to continue working/looking for a job 9 Not applicable

-after receiving old-age pension 2 'Yes, for other reasons'
+ECONTWORK efter receiving old age pengion 2 'Ves, for other reasons'

-3 'No, stop immediately when

-receiving old-age pension'
+alter receiving old-age pension 2 No. stop immodiately when

+s No, stop inifiedately when

-4 ' No, stop before receiving
+4 ' No. stop before receiving

 old-age pension'

 9 'Not applicable'

-EEARLYRET Early retirement 1 'Yes'
+FFARI YRFT Early retirement 1 'Yes'

 2 'No'

 9 'Not applicable'

 EPENSION Person receives a pension 1 'Yes'

 2 'No'

-Time of a specieus Otati taxi and 9 'Not applicable'
+9 'Not applicable'

 EPENSTYP1 Type of pension: Statutory scheme 0 'No'

-1 'Yes' 9 'Net applicable'

-EPENSTYP2 Type of pension: Occupational scheme 9 'Not applicable' 0 'No'

-LFENOITEZ 1 'Yes'
+1 'Yes'

 9 'Not applicable'

+EPENSTYP2 Type of pension: Occupational scheme 0 'No'

+1 'Yes'

+9 'Not applicable'

 EPENSTYP3 Type of pension: Personal scheme 0 'No'

 1 'Yes'

 9 'Not applicable'

 EPENSTYP4 Type of pension: Scheme unknown 0 'No'

 1 'Yes'

 9 'Not applicable'

-EPENSTYP5 Type of pension: Unemployment pension 0 'No'
+EPENSTYP5 Type of pension: Unemployment pension

+1 Yes

+Turne of noncional Dischility paneion

+EPENSITPO Type of pension.
+Disability pension

+0 'Not applicable'

+EDENISTVD7 Type of pension: Survivors pension

 1 'Yes'

 9 'Not applicable'

-EPENSTYP6 Type of pension: Disability pension 0 'No'
+EPENSTYP8 Type of pension: Other pension(s) or type of

-1 'Yes'
+pension unknown 1 'Yes'

 9 'Not applicable'

-EPENSTYP7 Type of pension: Survivors pension 0 'No'

-1 'Yes'

-9 'Not applicable'

-EPENSTYP8 Type of pension: Other pension(s) or type of 0 'No'

-pension unknown 1 'Yes' 0 'Net applicable'

-Plana ta atan wark 9 'Not applicable'

-EPLANSTOP Plans to stop work 1 'In up to 1 year'
+EPLANSTOP Plans to stop work 1 'In up to 1 vear'

-2 'In more than 1 year up to 3 years'
+2 'In more than 1 year up to 3

+years'

 3 'In more than 3 years up to 5

 years'

 4 'In more than 5 years up to 10

-L

 years'

 5 'More than 10 years'

 9 'Not applicable'

-EREASNOT Main reason for not staying longer at work 1 'Favourable financial
+FREASNOT Main reason for not staving longer at work 1 'Fayourable financial

-arrangements to leave'
+Main readen for not draying longer at work arrangements to leave'

-2 'Lost job and/or could not find
+2 'l act ich and/ar could not find

-a job'

-3 'Had reached the maximum
+3 Had reached the maximum

 retirement age'

 4 'Had reached eligibility for a

 pension'

 5 'Other job-related reasons'

 6 'Own health or disability'

 7 'Family or care related

 reasons'

 8 'Other'

 9 'Not applicable'

+Dereen reduced working hours in a move 4 Wee before receiving the first

-EREDUCHRS Person reduced working hours in a move 1 'Yes, before receiving the first
+EREDUCIRS reison reduced working hours in a move T Yes, before receiving the first

-towards full retirement old-age pension'
+towards full retirement old-age pension

-2 'Yes, since or after receiving
+2 Yes, since or after receiving

 the first old-age pension'

 3 'No'

 9 'Not applicable'

 ESTAYWRK Main reason for staying at work 1 'To establish or increase

-- future retirement pension
+future retirement pension

 entitlement'

 2 'To provide sufficient

 personal/household income'

 3 'Combination of 1 and 2'

-4 'Non-financial reasons, e.g
+1 'Non-financial reasons e d

 work satisfaction'

-9 'Not applicable' 1 'Yes'
+Q 'Not applicable'

+Wich to stay longer at work

-EWORKLONG Wish to stay longer at work 2 'No'
+EWORKLONG wish to stay longer at work

-15.40 9 'Not applicable'
+9 Not applicable

-JD13 AWDOFF Period off work because of accident 00 'Still off work as has not yet
+JD13 AWDOFF Period off work because of accident 00 Still off work as has not yet

 recovered from accident, but

 expects to resume work later'

 01 'Expects never to return to

 work again because of this

 accident'

 02 'Less than one day or no

 time off'

 03 'At least one day but less

 than four days'

 04 'At least four days but less

-than two weeks'
+then two wooks'

-05 'At least two weeks but less
+05 'At loost two wooks but loos

-than a month'
+then a month!

-06 'At least one month but less
+Up At least one month but less

-than three months'
+than three months

 07 'At least three months but

 less than six months'

 08 'At least six months but less

-1 than nine months'
+than nine months'